John-Skinner/tasks/README.md

 );
 ```
 ## Task Assignment Table

+The task assignment table describes who is assigned to each task.

 | Task_ID | AssignedTo |
 | --- | --- |
 | INTEGER | INTEGER |